 - “How Neuroticism is Related to Individual and Public Information Seeking Behavior: A Case of the 2014 U.S. Ebola Outbreak” by doctoral student Minchul Kim.

 - “Assessing News Bias in the Age of a Polarized Media Environment: How Pre-existing Perception of Partisan News Source Affects Perceived News Bias” by doctoral student Minchul Kim, Media School associate dean Betsi Grabe and Xiaoxia Cao of the University of Wisconsin-Milwaukee.

-- “Exposure to Secondhand Smoke Messages and Cognitive and Emotional Responses: Role of Smoking Status” by distinguished professor Annie Lang and Russell Clayton of Florida State University; Justin Keene of Texas Tech University; Glenn Leshner of the University of Oklahoma; and Andy Ellis, Joshua Hendrickse, Rachel Secharan and Madison Wilde, all students at Florida State University.
+- “Exposure to Secondhand Smoke Messages and Cognitive and Emotional Responses: Role of Smoking Status” by distinguished professor Annie Lang and Russell Clayton (Florida State University), Justin Keene (Texas Tech University), Glenn Leshner (University of Oklahoma) and Andy Ellis, Joshua Hendrickse, Rachel Secharan and Madison Wilde, all students at Florida State University.

 - “Video Gaming Effects on Activity within the Hippocampus to Promote Memory” by doctoral student Kelsey Prena and senior scientist Hu Cheng and associate professor Sharlene Newman, both of IU’s Department of Psychological and Brain Sciences.

 - “Whiteness, Brahminism and the Indian-American Dream: Reading the Politics of Satya Nadella’s ‘Hit Refresh'” by doctoral student Pallavi Rao.